dhense177/Modeling_Lung_Cancer_Risk/README.md

 ### Figure 9: Point Estimates and 95% Confidence Intervals of Mean Incidence from Multilevel Models in All Counties

+An important point to note is that the Bayesian 95% confidence intervals displayed in the above graphs can correctly be interpreted as containing 95% of the true incidence values unlike standard frequentist intervals.
+This is one of the major advantages of Bayesian modeling.

 ### ***Caveat***

 Since I was limited by data availability for many of the variables I used, there are some states with very few counties in my data.
 For example, I only have data on 3 counties in Michigan, even though there are 83 in the state.
 Using the state-level hierarchical model, counties in these states are highly influenced by only a few other counties in the same state, which may be why this model underperforms the baseline unpooled model.